 This Training Manual has been produced as a result of countless hours of work by a diverse cross section of the EMS community in the Region.
 The members of the Standing Orders and Continuing Education Committees, and the RPAB have put countless hours into this document.
-The groups have responded to changes in medication availability, procedural changes and have used your input to improve these documents
+The groups have responded to changes in medication availability, procedural changes and have used your input to improve these documents.

-There are companion documents and additional resources that are available for you to either view online or/download for further explanation on the Training and Testing process for 2016.
-The first of these is the "2016 Implementation Guide".
+There are companion documents and additional resources that are available for you to either view online or/ download for further explanation on the Training and Testing process for 2017.
+The first of these is the "2017 Implementation Guide".
 It addresses the new philosophy, CEUs, and other important information regarding the testing.
 The other is the Ohio Public Safety "Scope of Practice" document.
 We hope to have additional supplemental material posted on the website soon.

-The Training Manuals and processes would not have been possible without the strong foundation left by the past chairpersons of the Continuing Education Committee: Anne Boyd, Steve Stein and David Gerstner.
-David has worked on the EMS Council for 30 continuous years.
-A special debt of gratitude is owed to Pat Kincer, who has not only provided invaluable feedback for the AEMT Orders, but contributed numerous hours of editing to make all four of our Standing Orders books better, more concise and eminently more readable.
+The Training Manuals and processes would not have been possible without the strong foundation left by the many past chairpersons of the Continuing Education Committee and all of the council members.
 Thank you to all who have volunteered and critiqued these manuals.

 I would like to take time for a special thank you to Bill Mangas and Terri Norris who have managed the written testing process for many years.
 Terri has managed the GMVEMSC website for years.
-She has moved on to new adventures.
+They have both moved on to new adventures.
 Best wishes!

-I would also like to thank Dr. Randy Marriott and all RPAB members.
+I would also like to thank Dr. Randy Marriott and all of the RPAB members.